-The Young Dementia Network is made up of people whose lives are affected by young onset dementia, their family and friends, as well as organisations and professionals who work in the fields of dementia and social care.
+The Young Dementia Network is made up of people whose lives are affected by young onset dementia, their family and friends, as well as professionals who work in the fields of dementia and social care.

 Whilst our members may have different backgrounds, reasons to be involved and priorities, they have a shared purpose – to improve the lives of people affected by young onset dementia.